BurntRanch/badOS/README.md

 # badOS
 my OS that does nothing but print.

-Update: It is time for my return, i have rewritten my code and got access to VGA functions, expect a complete rewrite!

 BUILD INSTRUCTIONS

 Usually there is an ISO file in /dist/x86_64, but if you made changes and would like to compile them, then do the following: